Cloud Security Shared Responsibility Model

 This is your layer.
 This is where security breaks down.
 If an attacker gets into your environment, it's usually because of something in your responsibility layer: misconfigured access control, unpatched operating system, weak credentials, overpermissive application, user error, or insider threat.
 Providers provide tools to help you do this correctly.
 But tools aren't security.
 Using tools correctly is security.

-How Responsibility Divides by Service Model
+The Responsibility Line Shifts by Service Model

 The responsibility line moves depending on what you're using.
 Understanding where the line is for your specific service is critical.
 If you're using infrastructure-as-a-service like AWS EC2 or Azure Virtual Machines, you're responsible for the operating system and everything above it.
 The provider is responsible for the infrastructure.